SPolton/fb-marketplace-scraper/README.md

 ========

 This open-source program uses Python to scrape data from Facebook Marketplace.
-A Streamlit web GUI allows for various search parameters to be submitted to the backend API.
+The Streamlit web GUI allows for various search parameters to be submitted to the backend API, then displays the results.
+Additianally, scheduled auto scrapes can be set, with notifications of new listings sent to your device via ntfy.
-The program uses Playwright to navigate the Facebook Marketplace website and BeautifulSoup to extract relevant data.
+The API uses Playwright to navigate the Facebook Marketplace website and BeautifulSoup to extract relevant data.
-It then sends and displays the results in the Streamlit web GUI.
+New listings are tracked with an SQLite database, which is managed by SQLAlchemy.

 <p align="center">
   <img src="static/preview.jpg">